 This keto cinnamon bread is so fluffy!
-It has a sweet cinnamon swirl and makes a delicious breakfast or snack.
-Only 2.2g net carbs per slice.
+It has a sweet cinnamon swirl and you can prep it in just 10 minutes.
+Even better, this easy breakfast treat is only 2.2g net carbs per slice.

-My entire family enjoyed the fluffy and light vanilla flavoured crumb of this bread.
-It's like an extra light pound cake with a lush cinnamon swirl.
+My entire family enjoyed the fluffy vanilla-flavored crumb of this bread.
+Essentially, this recipe tastes like an extra light pound cake with a lush cinnamon swirl.
+And who doesn't like the idea of cake for breakfast without regrets.
+That's the beauty of eating low-carb 😉

 - Fluffy, light texture